-According to the school's mission statement, one of the primary goals of education at Saint Thomas' is to form honorable men and women.
+According to the school's mission statement, one of the primary education goals at Saint Thomas' is to form honorable men and women.
 With that in mind, discipline is meant to teach and correct.
-We want our students to learn from their mistakes so they do not repeat them, and to accept responsibility for their behavior.
-We also want them to understand that wrong actions lead to serious consequences; therefore, they must think before they act.
+We want our students to learn from their mistakes, so they do not repeat them, and accept responsibility for their behavior.
+We also want them to understand that wrong actions lead to consequences; therefore, they must think before acting.